Facts and Figures

 - Although Liechtenstein is a small country, it offers a very favorable economic environment.
 Unemployment rates are very low.

-- For a population of 38,000, there are over 38,661 (2017) people employed in Liechtenstein.
-Two-thirds of this number are foreigners, most of whom, nearly 21,299, commute daily to Liechtenstein from Austria, Switzerland or nearby Germany.
+- For a population of 39,000, there are over 40,670 people employed in Liechtenstein.
+22,038 of those employees are foreigners, most of whom commute daily to Liechtenstein from Austria, Switzerland or nearby Germany.

 - Liechtenstein’s companies manufacture a variety of products, such as power tools, automotive steering systems, data storage solutions, audio-visual equipment, convenience foods, and dental products.

 - Over the past 50 years, the Principality of Liechtenstein has become increasingly active in international organizations.

 - Liechtenstein has been a member of the United Nations since 1990 and has been a member of the World Trade Organization and the European Economic Area since 1995.
 In addition, Liechtenstein has belonged to the Organization for Security and Cooperation in Europe since 1975 and the Council of Europe since 1978.
 In 2014 Liechtenstein became a Permanent Observer to the Organization of American States.

 - Liechtenstein supports and hosts a number of international forums, bringing together people and nations to address issues ranging from regional conflicts to business.